 In the example above, an artist could submit multiple colorways using the Iridescent Pearl texture and change the CMYK color of the editable text across colorways.

 - Accessories: We cannot currently accommodate foil on the following items: backers, envelope liners, envelopes, tags, and stickers.
 Please replace foil elements with solid CMYK colors on these accessories.

-- Text: If you are wanting to match any customizable text with a specific foil type, feel free to use the pre-determined CMYK values provided by our Production Team below.
+- Text: If you are wanting to match any customizable text or artwork with a specific foil or gloss type, feel free to use the pre-determined CMYK values provided by our Production Team below.

 - Gold/Glittery Gold : (31, 38, 59, 11)